LRydin/MFDFA/README.md

 This library has been submitted for publication at [The Journal of Open Source Software](https://joss.theoj.org/) in December 2019.
 It was rejected.
 The review process can be found [here on GitHub](https://github.com/openjournals/joss-reviews/issues/1966).
 The plan is to extend the library and find another publisher.

 ### History
 This project was started in 2019 at the [Faculty of Mathematics, University of Oslo](https://www.mn.uio.no/math/english/research/groups/risk-stochastics/) in the Risk and Stochastics section by Leonardo Rydin Gorjão and is supported by Dirk Witthaut and the [Institute of Energy and Climate Research Systems Analysis and Technology Evaluation](https://www.fz-juelich.de/iek/iek-ste/EN/Home/home_node.html).
 I'm very thankful to all the folk in Section 3 in the Faculty of Mathematics, University of Oslo, for helping me getting around the world of stochastic processes: Dennis, Anton, Michele, Fabian, Marc, Prof. Benth and Prof. di Nunno.
-In April 2020 Galib Hassan joined in extending `MFDFA`, particularly the implementation of EMD.
+In April 2020 Galib Hassan joined in extending `MFDFA`, particularly the implementation of `EMD`.

 ### Funding